tiash/exemell/README.md

 Benchmark
 ---------
 A simple parsing benchmark is included, though its results are likely meaningless for practical purposes.
-Enter the path(s)s to your favourite example XML in to `test/exemell_bennchmar.erl` and then `make benchmark`
+Enter the path(s)s to your favourite example XML in to `test/exemell_bennchmar.erl` and then `make benchmark`.
 To include `erlsom` in the benchmark uncomment the dependency in `rebar.config` and `make dependencies; make all`.